EmanuelLopesS2/soundfriendlynameeditor/README.md

 2. The application will display a list of all parent devices connected to your computer
 3. Select a device from the list
 4. Enter the new name in the text box
-5. Click "Confirm" to apply the changes
+5. Click "Confirm" to apply the changes (python).
+Or press Enter to confirm (Powershell)
 6. Restart Windows

 ## Technical Details

-- Built with Python and Tkinter
+- Built with Python, Tkinter and Powershell
 - Uses PowerShell commands to interact with Windows device management
 - Requires administrator privileges to modify device names
 - Custom dark theme implementation